habanoz/habanoz-tech-blog/_posts/2020-10-28-leetcode-palindromic-substring.md

 ## Naive Solution

-Starting from first index, find all sub-sequences and do a palindrome check.
+Starting from first index, find all substrings and do a palindrome check.
 No additional space is used thus space complexity is O(1).
 Time complexity is worse.
-For each starting char, there a N of them, all remaining chars (N-m) are used to form sub-sequences.
+For each starting char, there a N of them, all remaining chars (N-m) are used to form substrings.
 A palindrome check may have (N-m)/ comparisons.
 Which yields O(N^3) time complexity.

 ```java
 class Solution {